On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Introduction

 Based on these connections with existing literature on in particular the \textsc{MVTSP}, its appealing formulation, and it being a direct extension of the well-studied \textsc{Flow} problem, we initiate the study of the parameterized complexity of \textsc{Connected Flow} in this paper.

 \paragraph*{Our Contributions.} We first study the (arguably) most natural parameterization: the number of demand vertices for which we require a certain amount of flow.
-We show that the problem is NP-complete even in a very special case: \begin{theorem} Solving \textsc{Connected Flow} with $2$ demands vertices is \textsf{NP}-complete. \end{theorem}
+We show that the problem is \textsf{NP}-complete even in a very special case: \begin{theorem} \textsc{Connected Flow} with $2$ demand vertices is \textsf{NP}-complete. \end{theorem}

 The reduction heavily relies on the capacities and we show that this is indeed what makes the problem hard.
 Namely, using the algorithm for \textsc{MVTSP} from \cite{kowalik_et_al:LIPIcs:2020:12932}, we get an algorithm that can solve instances of \textsc{Connected Flow} if all capacities are infinite: